Pinirampus

 Pinirampus pirinampu is a species of catfish (order Siluriformes) of the family Pimelodidae.
 P. pirinampu is also known as the flatwhiskered catfish.

 Taxonomy

 This species was first described as Pimelodus barbancho; however, this is considered a nomen oblitum.
 It was then described as Pimelodus pirinampu in 1829.
 In 1858, the genus Pinirampus was described for this species, in which it is usually classified as the only species.
-However, P. argentinus has been considered a part of this genus.
+However, Megalonema argentinum has sometimes been considered a part of this genus.

 Distribution

 This species is found in the Amazon, Essequibo, Orinoco, and Paraná basins.